Code-Institute-Submissions/florys/README.md

 ## Features

+The overall blog style is intended to be minimal and intuitive.

 ### Home Page
 ![Home Page](static/images/florys_home_top.jpg)
 * The hero image welcomes the user with a short message advertising what the website is about.<br>